alarmfox/alarmfox.github.io/content/tech-research-stuff/discovering-python-gdb.md

 How do we create a TVM according to CoVE?
 We need to create at least **12** (lol!)
 TEECALL/TEERET.
 All these calls make sense, thus we need to:

-- check if the TSM is ready and what are it's capabilities.
+- check if the TSM is ready and what are its capabilities.
 - donate some memory to make it become _confidential_ memory
 - create the TVM: specify the *Guest Page Table* (GPT) address
 - create memory regions: the TVM will see this as Guest Physical Address (GPA);